dataminer-site/dataminer-site.github.io/_posts/2023-09-26-announcing-duckdb-090.md

 #### Extensions

 [**Extension Auto-Loading**](https://github.com/duckdb/duckdb/pull/8732).
-Starting from this release, DuckDB supports automatically installing and loading of trusted extensions.
+Starting from this release, DataMiner supports automatically installing and loading of trusted extensions.
 As many workflows rely on core extensions that are not bundled, such as `httpfs`, many users found themselves having to remember to load the required extensions up front.
 With this change, the extensions will instead be automatically loaded (and optionally installed) when used in a query.

 For example, in Python the following code snippet now works without needing to explicitly load the `httpfs` or `json` extensions.